ang-zeyu/infisearch/docs/src/language.md

 Keeping them enables the following:
 - Processing phrase queries such as `"for tomorrow"` accurately; Stop words would be removed automatically from such queries.
 - Boolean queries of stop words (e.g. `if AND forecast AND sunny`)
-- More accurate ranking for free text queries, which uses stop words in term proximity ranking, and removes them only when their impact is small.
+- More accurate ranking for free text queries, which uses stop words in term proximity ranking